RicinApp/Ricin/docs/INSTALL.md

 ```

 #### Others Linux
 For other systems that doesn't yet have a package you have a to compile and install Ricin from sources.
-Compiling Ricin is super simple as we use **The Meson Build System** that runs pretty much everywhere.
+Compiling Ricin is super simple as we use **The Waf Build System** that runs pretty much everywhere.

 Run the following commands in a shell:
 ```bash